 There’s a new serif in town and it’s cropping up everywhere.

 I’ve been a visual designer long enough to see my fair share of design trends come and go.
-But recently I’ve noticed a high saturation of this one specific type style in use for the web.
-In the last couple of weeks alone I’ve seen multiple redesigns spanning various industries using similar typefaces.
+But recently I’ve noticed a high saturation of this one specific typeface in use for the web.
+In the last couple of weeks alone I’ve seen multiple redesigns spanning various industries using similar popular typefaces.

 Have you noticed it as well?

-Personally, when I first saw this type style I thought, “This looks nice.”
+Personally, when I first saw this typeface I thought, “This looks nice.”
 The chunky serif was a look that I hadn’t seen much before and I liked it.

-Just what is it about this type style that has made such an impression on designers recently?
+Just what is it about this popular typeface that has made such an impression on designers recently?

 Could this become a problem?
 Yes and no.